DimitriosKaratis/Analysis-and-Design-of-Algorithms-Project/README.md

 2. **Optimality Proofs**: Mathematical demonstration of optimal solutions
 3. **Complexity Analysis**: Rigorous time and space complexity evaluation
 4. **Contradiction Arguments**: Proof by contradiction for greedy algorithm optimality

-## Key Learning Outcomes

-- **Algorithm Design Patterns**: Application of BFS, MST, greedy, and dynamic programming paradigms
-- **Problem Reduction**: Transformation of complex problems into well-known algorithmic frameworks
-- **Optimization Techniques**: Various approaches to minimize different objective functions
-- **Mathematical Proof**: Formal verification of algorithm properties and performance guarantees

-## Implementation Notes

-All algorithms are presented in formal pseudocode with detailed complexity analysis.
-The solutions demonstrate practical application of theoretical computer science concepts to real-world optimization problems, emphasizing both algorithmic efficiency and mathematical rigor.

----

-*This project was completed as part of the Analysis and Design of Algorithms course at the Aristotle University of Thessaloniki, showcasing practical applications of fundamental algorithmic techniques to diverse problem domains.*